BinaryMuse/node-cmark-gfm/README.md

 ### `"tagfilter"`

 Certain HTML tags can be particularly troublesome as they change how HTML is interpreted in a way unique to them.
 The `tagfilter` extension escapes these tags by replacing the leading `<` with `&lt;`.
+The following markdown:

 ```markdown
 <div>What a weird <xmp> tag</div>
 ```

+would result in this HTML:

 ```html
 <div>What a weird &lt;xmp> tag</div>